Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Related Work

 This paper focuses on enabling effective relational text encoding to classify suicidal ideation and mental disorders.
 Related works include research on mental disorders, suicidal ideation, text classification techniques, and relational reasoning.

-Mental health issues and suicidal ideation~\cite{ji2019suicidal} have been studied, including the clinical interaction~\cite{venek2017adolescent}, classifying self-report screening questionnaire~\cite{gomez2012suicide}, and detection from the data mining perspective~\cite{benton2017multi, ji2019detecting, ji2019knowledge}.
-With the popular social text analysis and natural language processing techniques, more and more research turns to investigate the mental health discourse~\cite{pavalanathan2015identity}, discover self-harm content~\cite{wang2017understanding}, and detect social network mental disorders~\cite{shuai2016mining}, depression~\cite{de2013predicting} and suicidal ideation~\cite{ji2018supervised} in the social media.
-Li et al.~\cite{li2018text} detected online users' changes in the mental health-related social communities.
+Mental health issues and suicidal ideation~\cite{ji2021suicidal} have been studied including the clinical interaction~\cite{venek2017adolescent}, classifying self-report screening questionnaire~\cite{gomez2012suicide}, and detection from the data mining perspective~\cite{benton2017multi, ji2019detecting}.
+With the popular social text analysis and natural language processing techniques, more and more research turns to investigate the mental health discourse~\cite{pavalanathan2015identity}, discover self-harm content~\cite{wang2017understanding}, and detect social network mental disorders~\cite{shuai2016mining}, depression~\cite{de2013predicting} and suicidal ideation~\cite{ji2018supervised} in social media.
+Li et al.~\cite{li2018text} detected the changes of online users in the mental health communities of social media.
+Cao et al.~\cite{cao2020building} proposed to use a personal knowledge graph to improve the detection performance.
 Affective information is widely used for mental health and suicidality detection.
-Nguyen et al.~\cite{nguyen2014affective} proposed a thorough affective and content analysis between depression and control communities.
+Nguyen et al.~\cite{nguyen2014affective} proposed a thorough affective analysis and a content analysis between depression and control communities.
 Ren et al.~\cite{ren2016examining} proposed an accumulated emotion model to classify suicide blog stream.
 Chen et al.~\cite{chen2018mood} measured emotions to identify depression on Twitter.
+We recommend readers to check out the recent review article~\cite{ji2021suicidal} about suicidal ideation detection with a detailed introduction and summary.